CyberDani/Programming-puzzle-pieces/README.md

 ### Latest changes

+- [x] Add a separate topic "similar projects" to online resources (2019.10.02)
 - [x] Add personal recommendation for a great first book (2019.10.01)
 - [x] Add new links to online resources (2019.09.29)
 - [x] Moving different topics into different wiki pages, it looks too overcrowded from now to keep all in the main page (2019.09.28)